mpalash/aliakbarmehta/_content/what-is-the-colour-of-violence.md

 ---
-title: 'press ~ What is the colour of violence?, Hindustan Times, 2017'
+title: 'What is the colour of violence?'
+subtitle: Hindustan Times, 2017
 layout: content
 tag: press
 pubdate: '2017'